yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 #### **Wash salts through columns**:
 - Add 200 µL of Solvent B to each column
 - Spin columns for 3 minutes at 3000 rpm
- - Repeat 2 more times
+ - Repeat 2 more times for a total of 3 spins
 - Transfer remaining liquid to the second set of previously labelled snaptop centrifuge tubes
 - Store snaptop centrifuge tubes in -80ºC freezer